-Today in 1917, the third Battle of Ypres began.
-William Cook paid a visit to the village of Passchendaele, where it happened
+A lost altar has been returned to Talbot House, near the spot where, in 1917, the third Battle of Ypres began.
+William Cook paid a visit to the village of Passchendaele, where it all happened

-One hundred and three years ago, here in the flat, windswept fields of West Flanders, Britain embarked upon the bloodiest and most futile battle of the First World War.
+One hundred and four years ago, here in the flat, windswept fields of West Flanders, Britain embarked upon the bloodiest and most futile battle of the First World War.

 For three years, British forces had been bogged down in the Ypres Salient, surrounded on three sides by the Germans, who held the higher ground.
 On 31st July 1917, the British launched a massive attack, an attempt to seize a hilltop hamlet called Passchendaele, and break open the Western Front.